 The updated CMS memo on visitation also states that long-term care facilities are not allowed to restrict access to surveyors based on vaccination status, nor ask a surveyor for proof of their vaccination status as a condition of entry into the facility.

-While the upgraded survey steps may take most providers by surprise, the updated visitation guidance was somewhat expected.
+While the upgraded survey steps took most providers by surprise, the updated visitation guidance was somewhat expected, if not roundly applauded by worried operators.

 “Early in the pandemic, visitation restrictions were implemented to mitigate the risk of visitors introducing COVID-19 to the nursing home,” the agency said in a statement.
 “Today’s guidance update reflects that, while visitors, residents, or their representatives should be made aware of the risks associated with visiting loved ones, visitation should now be allowed for all residents at all times.
 CMS has consistently updated its visitation guidance through the COVID-19 PHE, and this update represents our most comprehensive action to bring residents and loved ones closer together.”